Once Bitten, Twice Shy

 Al was quiet for a moment.
-He fidgeted with his sweater sleeve.
-"Look, I'm not saying you swing that way or play for that team-"
+He fidgeted with his jumper sleeve.
+"Look, I'm not saying you swing that way or play for that team—"

 "—but maybe you should keep an open mind.
 I mean, we're only teenagers.
 We don't all know what we want right now."